 The keynote speakers present at the event were all well-known scientists and experts on the subject and they made a valuable contribution to the global effort to manage halieutic resources better.
 Most marine biologists across the world agree that something needs to be done and that the necessary measures can be implemented fast enough to save the planet.

 The International Council for Exploitation of the Sea (ICES) is proud to make a significant contribution by organizing and planning conferences and events in several countries every year.
+Most of our conferences are held alongside our Float therapy partners.
 Natural ecosystems still have a chance to recover and replenish their resources.

 We are confident that improved fisheries management strategies can change the course of current events and help more than one fish species to avoid extinction.